micahcowan/bobbin/README.md

 #### `--simple-input apple`

-The default (`--simple-input apple`) is to pass every character through directly to the emulated apple, and let it handle echoing the characters back, and backspacing over characters.
-This mode provides the classic Apple \]\[ behavior in which backspacing over characters leaves them visible on the line, and Ctrl-U moves the cursor back over them (Ctrl-U is what the right-arrow key generates on an Apple \]\[; the `--simple` interface in `--simple-input apple` mode doesn't know how to convert a right-arrow key on your terminal (which it may not even support) to a right-arrow key on the Apple, but if you type a Ctrl-U it will be passed through, and the Apple will recognize that as "right-arrow key" just the same).
-Note that Ctrl-U has an *entirely different* meaning under `--simple-input canonical`, on most Unix-style terminals.
+The default (`--simple-input apple`) is to pass every character through directly to the emulated Apple, and let it handle echoing the characters back, and backspacing over characters.
+This mode provides the classic Apple \]\[ behavior in which backspacing over characters leaves them visible on the line, and Ctrl-U moves the cursor back over them&mdash;Ctrl-U is *right-arrow* on Apple; Ctrl-H is *left-arrow* (and is what Apple used as backspace).
+If you want to toggle between moving left and right while editing a line, Ctrl-H/Ctrl-U are conveniently close to one another; but if you just want to backspace over some characters, your keyboard's Backspace key is the better option.
+Note that Ctrl-U has an *entirely different* meaning under `--simple-input canonical`, on most Unix-style terminals (erases the current input line).

 The `apple` input mode does *not* grant you access to moving the cursor arround the screen using the Escape key in combination with other keys... or rather, it *does*, but you won't *see* it, because that requires full screen emulation (like the `--tty` interface will do).
 So, if you type something like: